Ghoul (miniseries): Production

 Principal photography began in June 2016.
 The series was shot in 14 hours a day for over a month in a place which Apte described as a "leaky, damp, and horrible smelling place with no sunlight".
 Graham wrote the script in English and had the dialogues translated to Hindi.
-Since he is a Britisher, Graham faced some problems while filming Ghoul, as the crew consisted of mostly Hindi speakers.
-He talked about the scene to actors in English and rehearsed it.
+Since he is not fluent in Hindi, Graham faced some problems while filming Ghoul, as the crew consisted mostly of Hindi speakers.
+He talked about the scenes to actors in English and rehearsed them.
 He said: "I had two people sat with me at the monitors and monitor the dialogues and make sure the intonation and how things were being said sounded correct."
 Graham minimised the use of jump scares in the series as he felt they "diffuse tension" and so "you need to limit how often you rely on them."
 The cast did several one-on-one sessions and a 15-day rehearsal of scenes.
-Kaul did the extensive military training and also worked on how to talk, walk, hold the gun like a military personnel.
+Kaul did the extensive military training and also worked on how to talk, walk and hold the firearm like military personnel.
 Jay Oza served as the director of photography and Nitin Baid is the editor.

 The location of the filming was at the Tulip Star Hotel in Mumbai.
 Parts of the hotel were made to look like the interrogation chamber.